 In several past articles, I have referenced the biological function of emotions to communicate chemical signals and messages between the brain and body.
 In an ideal biological and natural sense, whenever we have an emotion we would fully express it and allow our brain and body to absorb its lesson (interested in the topic of the biological functioning of various emotions?
 Browse those past blog posts!)
-What happens instead is we feel emotions with an intensity we don’t like and avoid or bottle up, we absorb sociological lessons about which emotions we are allowed to express or not (different for males and females traditionally), we lose touch with what are emotions are, what they are telling us or how to feel or express them.
+What happens instead is we feel emotions with an intensity we don’t like and avoid or bottle up, we absorb sociological lessons about which emotions we are allowed to express or not (different across norms), we lose touch with what are emotions are, what they are telling us or how to feel or express them.
 This diversion has the unintended consequence of weakening our distress tolerance.

 What I am saying to you is our sociological adaptation to avoid emotions has weakened our ability to handle stress.
 This is unfortunately not to our advantage.
 Think about exercise as a parallel here.
 What we are doing is avoiding exercise because we don’t like it, which has the unintended consequence of making it harder for us to take the stairs when the elevator is out.
 Just like we build our muscles by slowly increasing our physical activity, we can regain our ability to tolerate stress by acknowledging and feeling emotions when they happen in smaller ways, and doing nothing else with them.